 You will be creating a link from where your folder/data is stored and creating a virtual copy of that folder on your local hard drive, where you created the share folder earlier.
 This does not copy the data at all, but merely acts like a shortcut that other applications will think is real.
 To create this link, type:

-mklink /d source/directory target/directory
+mklink /d target/directory source/directory

-For this example, the source directory is a mapped network drive, and if your drive is not mapped, you will have to use the server directory notation of \servernamedirectory.
+For this example, the source directory is a mapped network drive, and if your drive is not mapped, you will have to use the server directory notation of \\servername\directory.
 Make sure that the target directory has the same name as the folder you deleted, otherwise the library link will not update properly.

-Hit enter and all should be well.
 If you navigate to the previously deleted folder, you should see a new folder with a shortcut icon over it, if you open this directory, you will see it contains all the data stored on your network drive.

 Now check out your library properties and you should that the folder is listed, complete with data.